A lot of companies manufacture smart hubs that allow people to control their smart products through a single device.

 There are dozens of manufacturers that claim to have the most reliable, functional and durable smart hubs.
-Sadly, not all can be trusted since the majority advertises poorly-built products that are no good.
+Sadly, not all can be trusted since the majority advertise poorly-built products that can lead to disappointment.

-On the bright side, SmartThings and Vera are two popular smart hubs that are best-selling, highly-rated and durable products that have thousands of satisfied customers.
+On the other hand, SmartThings and Vera are two popular smart hubs that are best-selling, highly-rated and durable products that have thousands of satisfied customers.

 Table of Contets